Semantics-Empowered Communication: A Tutorial-cum-Survey: From Past to Future of AI-empowered SemCom

 \subsubsection{Components of SemCom}

-From top-layer design to bottom-layer implementation, we illustrate the possible structure of a semantic communication system in Fig. \ref{three}.
+From top-layer design to bottom-layer implementation, we illustrate a mainstream structure in recently popular SemCom system in Fig. \ref{three}.
 Serving as a cornerstone for the second and third levels of Weaver's model, SemCom focuses on ``how'' to transmit and ``what'' to transmit in a more intelligent and semantically-compact way.
 Ideally in SemCom, the sender transmits the most useful information in terms of semantics but can ignore the redundant information.
 Meanwhile, the receiver in SemCom could understand and infer the expected semantic meanings correctly.
-This means that SemCom is only interested in semantic meanings and tolerant of the loss of certain semantically-irrelevant contents, wherein a sender and receiver may not need to transmit all bits or pursue a bit-level accuracy.
+This means that SemCom is only interested in semantic meanings and can tolerate the loss of certain semantically-irrelevant contents, wherein a pair of sender and receiver may not need to exchange all bits or pursue the bit-level accuracy.
 Equivalently, the bandwidth required for data transmission in SemCom can be saved significantly.